-Similar to "American made cars"... it's nearly impossible to find a definition of USA made furniture.
-Most furniture manufacturers and companies we think of as quintessentially American are making their furniture overseas (for example, Bassett, Broyhill, Lane, Lazy Boy, Ethan Allan, Thomasville, Pennsylvania House, Drexel, American Drew, Stanley and others).
+Similar to "American made cars"... it's nearly impossible to find a definition of American made furniture.
+Most furniture manufacturers and companies we think of as quintessentially American are making their furniture overseas (for example Bassett, Broyhill, Lane, Lazy Boy, Ethan Allan, Thomasville, Pennsylvania House, Drexel, American Drew and Pottery Barn).
 Rather than be up front about it, they will often complete the last manufacturing step (for example applying the finish) in the USA and then state that their furniture is Made in America.
 They lobby against any sort of definitions for the American made label because it does not suit their interest.

-During the globalization process, many skilled workers (and their families) in North Carolina, Maine, Pennsylvania and Vermont have suffered job loss and their once-vibrant communities have turned into ghost towns.
+During the globalization process, many skilled workers (and their families) in North Carolina, Maine, Pennsylvania, Massachusetts and Vermont have suffered job loss and their once-vibrant communities have turned into ghost towns.

 At Vermont Woods Studios Furniture we're working to restore those high quality jobs and help maintain the tradition of fine handcrafted furniture that's 100% made in America.
 We know there are plenty of people out there who still value quality craftsmanship and wish to buy bedroom, dining and living room furniture that will last a lifetime-- something they can proudly hand down to their children and grandchildren.